vuejs/vue-element/README.md

 Take your Vue components to the next level using Custom Elements.

-* Work with Vue 0.12.x, 1.x and 2.x
+* Works with Vue 0.12.x, 1.x and 2.x
 * Small - 2.5 kb min+gzip + optional polyfill - 5,1 kb min+gzip

+### Features

+* **Custom Elements v1** - compatible with latest specification.
+Vue-element will use native implementation if supported
+* **Compatibility** - Using polyfill we can support wide range of browsers, including IE9+, Android and IOS
+* **Full featured** - You can use nesting, HMR, slots, lazy-loading, native Custom Elements callbacks.

 ## Example
-Usage is the same as `Vue.component()` - you pass in exactly the same options as if you are defining a Vue component.
+`Vue-element()` usage is the same as `Vue.component()` - you pass in exactly the same options as if you are defining a Vue component.

-For additional examples and detailed description check the demo page.
+For additional examples and detailed description check the demos page.

 ###### Custom Element HTML
 ``` html